SeanKilleen/seankilleen.github.io/toolbox/index.md

 * **GitLens** - great UI integration of various pieces of git information
 * **Azure Account** - common sign-in / subscription management
 * **Beautify** - beautify code in place for VS Code
+* **Markdown shortcuts** - I write a lot of markdown for the blog.
+Markdown shortcuts is really helpful with quick formatting changes (e.g. `CTRL + B` bolds text).
+Super useful.

 ## Nuget Packages Worth Knowing
 * **[xUnit] [xUnit]** - a modern unit testing library for .NET.
 Used by the Microsoft team on the .NET framework itself, and fully compatible with .NET Core.
 Amazing tooling, fast execution, and a short learning curve.
 It's my testing framework of choice.